armory/documentation/_admin_guides/architecture.md

 By default, we create an instance with a private IP and keys which should only be accessible by your team.

 ## High Availability (HA)

 * Redudancy and solid performance
+    - Multiple Availability Zones (AZ) failovers
+    - Scheduled jobs failovers into a new AZ
+    - Polling jobs (jenkins, etc.) failovers into a new AZ
-* Intermediate step before breaking out into many more components
+* HA is our intermediate step before breaking up each sub-service into multiple AZs

 Below is a diagram of the architecture & components deployed in an HA configuration.